KirillMaltsev3341/ImageEditor/README.md

 <a name="additionally"></a>
 ## Additionally
-OF COURSE, THE PROJECT STRUCTURE IS FAR FROM PERFECT, but who cares lol...
+first: OF COURSE, THE PROJECT STRUCTURE IS FAR FROM PERFECT, but who cares lol...
-CPP files are removed after building, soooooo draw conclusions
+second: just look here [source of inspiration](https://github.com/SFML/SFML) CPP files are removed after building, soooooo draw conclusions
 it was possible to make 100500 inheritances and layers of abstraction but I am lazy ass
 Haters be like: